 Instructions

-- Heat large soup pot or stock pot on medium high heat.
+- Heat large soup pot or stock pot over medium high heat.

-- Add olive oil to stock pot and cook sausage, breaking up in to bite sized pieces until cooked through.
+- Add olive oil to stock pot and cook the turkey sausage, breaking it up into bite-sized pieces until cooked through.

-- Add chopped onion, carrots and garlic.
-Cook until onions are slightly translucent.
+- Add chopped onion, carrots, and garlic.
+Cook until the onions are slightly translucent.

-- Add chicken broth, cannellini beans and chopped kale.
-Bring to a boil and cook until carrots are tender and kale is wilted.
+- Add chicken broth, cannellini beans, and chopped kale.
+Simmer until carrots are tender and kale is wilted.

 Notes